-With respect to the PPF's testing, the PPF was afforded access to a list of and accompanying detail for all loans for which credit was claimed by the Servicer, not just those that the IRG tested; and the PPF was provided remote access via the Servicer's FileNet platform during the actual reviews and testing conducted by the PPF.
+With respect to the PPF's testing, the PPF was afforded access to a list of all loans for which credit was claimed by the Servicer, not just those that the IRG tested; and the PPF was provided remote access via the IRG's VERA platform for testing conducted by the PPF.
 Additionally, for each loan that it had tested, the IRG provided all the data elements necessary for validating credits in accordance with Exhibits D and D-1 and the relevant Testing Definition Templates.
 The PPF, using those data elements, went through each of the test steps and related analyses and calculations in the Testing Definition Templates for each of the mortgage loans in the samples of loans.
 In other words, the PPF replicated in full the IRG's testing.
 During this process, the IRG cooperated fully with the PPF.